 I’m all about easy keto dinner recipes that can be enjoyed both during busy weekdays or jam-packed weekends.
 And just because it comes together quickly doesn’t mean it can’t be a showstopper.

 This citrus chicken recipe features Moroccan flavors and so it naturally paired well with my keto Moroccan carrot salad.

 Personally, I like to create my dinner recipes by taking into consideration what side dish would work well with it.
-I don’t know about you but when all the flavors on the plate meld together perfectly it makes the meal that more enjoyable.
+I don’t know about you but when all the flavors on a plate meld together perfectly it makes the meal that more enjoyable.

 Keto Citrus Chicken With Carrot Salad

-My mami always taught me that food was first tasted through the eyes.
+My Mami always taught me that food was first tasted through the eyes.
 So I learned early on that when making a dish I had to also consider how appetizing it looked.